thomasolsen1/Chat/README.md

 prompt <- "Is this study about a Functional Family Therapy (FFT) intervention?" loaded_objects <- load("./data/filges2015_dat_modified.rda") data <- get(loaded_objects)
-chat(data, prompt, 0.5, "gpt-3.5-turbo-0125")
+chat(data, prompt, model = "gpt-3.5-turbo")

-A tibble: 6 × 4
+A tibble: 6 × 3
-   Title                                     StudyID decision_gpt decision_binary
+   Title                                     StudyID decision_gpt
-   <chr>                                     <chr>   <chr>                  <dbl>
+   <chr>                                     <chr>   <chr>
- 1 Estimating and communicating prognosis i… 1       "No, this s…               0 2 Self-Directed Behavioral Family Interven… 2       "No, this s…               0 3 Frequency domain source localization sho… 3       "No, this s…               0 4 A Review of: 'Kearney, C. A. (2010).
-Hel… 4       "No, this s…               0 5 Topographic differences in the adolescen… 5       "No, this s…               0 6 BOOK REVIEW                               6       "No, this s…               0
+ 1 Estimating and communicating prognosis i… 1       "No, this s… 2 Self-Directed Behavioral Family Interven… 2       "No, this s… 3 Frequency domain source localization sho… 3       "No, this s… 4 A Review of: 'Kearney, C. A. (2010).
+Hel… 4       "No, this s… 5 Topographic differences in the adolescen… 5       "No, this s… 6 BOOK REVIEW                               6       "No, this s…
 ```